Xantiem/pico-autocompile/README.md

-# simple-pico-project
+# pico-autocompile
-A simple library to compile pico w projects
+A project to serve as a baseline to easily compile pico projects on Linux systems (based on the work by [Tom Flaherty](https://github.com/tom-flaherty/pico-blank-cpp))

-Files go in `source/`
+Source files in `source/`

-# To compile simply
+# Compilation:
     chmod +x compile.sh
     ./compile.sh